Pressio/SHAW/website/content/getstarted/goveq.rst

 	Shear waves cannot propagate in liquids.
-	Therefore, when modeling the Earth, the system of equations above is not applicable to the core region of the Earth, and are thus solved in the region bounded between the core-mantle boundary (CMB) located at :math-info:`r_{cmb} = 3,480` km,
-	and the Earth surface located at :math-info:`r_{earth} = 6,371` km.
+	Therefore, when modeling the Earth, the system of equations above is not applicable to the core region of the Earth, and is solved in the region bounded between the core-mantle boundary (CMB) located at :math-info:`r_{cmb} = 3,480` km and the Earth surface located at :math-info:`r_{earth} = 6,371` km.

         The 2D spatial domain is discretized using a staggered grid as shown in the figure below.
 	Staggered grids are typical for seismic modeling and wave problems in general.
 	We use a second-order centered finite-difference method for the spatial operators.
+	Directly at the symmetry axis, i.e., :math-info:`\theta = 0, \pi`, the velocity
+	is set to zero since it undefined here due to the cotangent term in its governing equation.
+	This implies that at the symmetry axis the stress :math-info:`\sigma_{r,\phi}` is also zero.
+	At the core-mantle boundary and earth surface we impose a free surface boundary condition (i.e., waves fully reflect), by setting the zero-stress condition :math-info:`\sigma_{r_{cmb},\phi} = \sigma_{r_{earth},\phi} = 0`.
+	Note that this condition on the stress directly defines the velocity at the core-mantle boundary and earth surface and, therefore, no boundary condition on the velocity itself must be set there.
+	We remark that, differently than [19], we do not rely on ghost points to impose boundary conditions, but account for the boundary conditions directly when assembling the system matrices.

 	.. figure:: {static}/img/mesh.png
 		    :width: 450 px

+		    Schematic of the axi-symmetric domain and staggered grid used for its discretization.